All Episodes

 This is going to be the new norm.

-Republicanism is dead.
+Old establishment Republicanism is dead.

-America first is alive and well.
+America First is alive and well.

 Fighting for the forgotten men and women, alive and well.

-Uh looking, getting out of foreign conflicts, long engagements.
+Looking, getting out of foreign conflicts, long engagements.

-That day is coming gone.
+That day is come and gone.

 Why do you think the president's going to spend $800 billion on new weaponry?

-Well, because it's the next generation.
+Because it's the next generation.

 We're not going to have to send our sons and daughters banging on doors.